Freedom from torture is dedicated to healing and protecting torture survivors.

 Survivors of torture are at the heart of our work.
 Supporting survivors to recover their agency and participate actively in society is a key objective of therapy and everything else we do.
 Torture survivors do not simply inform but also co-design, deliver and evaluate our strategy, services and advocacy.
 We also support the work of the survivor-led activist network Survivors Speak OUT and creative writing group Write to Life.

 Our work depends on the expertise and dedication of more than 100 volunteers as well as almost 200 paid and part-time staff.
 Our headquarters are based in our purpose-built London treatment centre.

 Our clinical team is comprised of doctors, caseworkers, counsellors, legal advisors, physiotherapists, interpreters, trainers, psychotherapists, psychologists, child and family therapists, art and music therapists and many more...

 And if you'd like to work for us, keep and eye on our vacancies, or sign up for email updates at the bottom of this page to receive news from us regularly.

 Therapy is the flower of this organisation.
 It is a way of unlocking people's power that torturers tried to take away.

 Sonya Sceats - Chief Executive

 Sonya Sceats is Chief Executive of Freedom from Torture.
-She was previously Director of Policy and Advocacy, responsible for research, advocacy and survivor activism to hold torturing states accountable and promote the rights of torture survivors.
-She is a qualified Australian lawyer with over 15 years' experience working on domestic and international human rights issues for non-governmental organisations, including Amnesty International and the British Institute of Human Rights, and a range of academic institutions in the UK and US.
-Sonya is also an Associate Fellow in International Law at Chatham House.
+She is a qualified Australian lawyer specialising in international human rights law.
+Sonya has over 20 years' experience working on domestic and international human rights issues for organisations including Chatham House, Amnesty International and the British Institute of Human Rights.

 Kolbassia Haoussou - Director of Survivor Empowerment